-Workload information can prove helpful when trying to determine the staffing impact of increasing or decreasing a activity or when trying to determine the appropriate transfer of funds/staff that are linked to the activity.
+Workload information can prove helpful when trying to determine the staffing impact of increasing or decreasing an activity or when trying to determine the appropriate transfer of funds/staff that are linked to the activity.

+Example: change of an acute inpatient service to a rehab service

+To determine impact on staffing:

+1. Number of X Service Recipient = Expected Rehab Rehab Referrals Workload Units per Service Recipient New Referral Workload Units

+2. Expected Rehab Service Recipient Workload = # of FTEs required Service Recipient Workload Units per FTE

+3. To determine budget impact:

+Service Recipient X Cost per = Total

+Workload Service Recipient Cost

+Workload Unit Estimated

-Example: change of an acute inpatient service to a rehab service o determine impac ct on staffing: .
-Number of Rehab Referrals o Service Recipient Workload = # of FTEs required It Workload Units per FTE B. To determine b udget impact: Service Recipient X Cost per = Total Workload Service Recipient Cost Workload Unit Estimated ison needs to be made between the costs of acute vs. rehab services to impact of the change on staffing needs.
+4. Then a comparison needs to be made between the costs of acute vs. rehab services to determine the impact of the change on staffing needs.